matthew-tfs/mjcb.io/content/blog/00032-gentoo-linux-on-the-thinkpad-t470.md

 ### Hardware Status ###

-With Gentoo installed and configured, here is the status of all of the hardware after installing all software and configuring the Kernel:
+With Gentoo installed and configured, here is the status of all the hardware after installing all software and configuring the Kernel:

 | Device                | Working? | Notes                                           |
 |:----------------------|:---------|:------------------------------------------------|